Interstate 27: Route description

 I-27 crosses over the Plainview Sub for the first time north of FM 1294 (Drew Street, exit 11), and another short gap exists in the frontage roads there.
 North of the overpass, the frontage roads are two-way; I-27 then passes through New Deal, bypassing the central part of the town to the west.
 Old US 87 between exits 13 and 15 is now Loop 461; at exit 15, I-27 begins to parallel the rail line, just to its west.
 Along this part of the highway, and other similar portions, slip ramps still connect the main lanes with the frontage roads, but intersecting roads pass over all four roadways and the railroad on a long bridge; a pair of two-way roadways connects the frontage roads to the crossroad, with the one on the east crossing the railroad at-grade.

 As it approaches Abernathy, I-27 curves west away from the Plainview Sub.
 The old main road through the city, between exits 20 and 22, is now Loop 369; I-27 passes through 1.5 blocks to the east.
 Despite I-27's location north of Abernathy, 0.5 mi west of the rail line, all interchanges between Abernathy and Hale Center, except the one at FM 54 (exit 24), use the same configuration where the intersecting road crosses over all roadways.
 Approaching Hale Center, I-27 curves northeast as it splits from FM 1424 (exit 36) at a simple diamond interchange.
-The freeway passes through the city one block east of the old road, now Business Interstate 27-T (Bus.
+The freeway passes through the city one block east of the old road, now Business I-27-T (Bus.
 I-27-T), which is accessed at exits 36 and 38.
-As it leaves Hale Center, I-27 turns to the northeast, following the northwest side of the rail line.
+As it leaves Hale Center, the I-27 turns to the northeast, following the northwest side of the rail line.

 The next two interchanges along the railroad between Hale Center and Plainview use the same style, in which the crossroad goes over everything.
 Bus.
 I-27-U splits at exit 45, a modified Y interchange, to pass through Plainview, and I-27 travels west of that city on a bypass.
 The two outer interchanges on this bypass, FM 3466 (exit 48) and Quincy Street (exit 51), are handled in the same way as the interchanges along the railroad, but the other two, US 70 (exit 49) and SH 194 (exit 50), are standard diamonds.
-Between exits 49 and 50 is another overpass over the frontage roads—24th Street—with no separate slip ramps.
+Between exits 49 and 50 is another overpass over the frontage roads, 24th Street—with no separate slip ramps.
 Bus.
 I-27-U ends at a trumpet interchange (exit 53) north of Plainview, where I-27 again begins to parallel the Plainview Sub to the west.
 Both interchanges between this one and the first split with US 87 (exit 61), a modified Y interchange south of Kress, continue the pattern with the crossroad bridging over everything.